 A. The number of games played in an academic year are determined by the individual club leadership.
 Campus Recreation requires a club to participate in a minimum of 2 intercollegiate competitions in an academic year to be recognized as a sport club.
 Club leadership determines an athletes participation in a game or tournament.

 A. Depending on the club, they practice either in the Goolrick main basketball gym, Goolrick Aux Gym, or the Campus Recreation Field.

 Q. What do I do when I incur an injury?

-A. Please contact the Campus Recreation and ask you club leadership to fill out the Injury Report form.
-Campus Recreation will then look to direct you accordingly.
-In case of an emergency, please contact UMW Emergency Number at 540-654-4444.
+A. Please contact the Campus Recreation staff and ask your club leadership to fill out the Injury Report form.
+Campus Recreation staff will direct you accordingly.
+In case of an emergency, please contact UMW Emergency at 540-654-4444.